-A place where you can buy fresh organic food from the farm, organic store cupboard supplies, alcohol, ice cream, books, magazines, environmentally friendly household products, organic skincare, fairly traded food and gifts all under one roof.
+Here you can buy fresh organic food from the farm, organic store cupboard supplies, organic alcohol, organic ice cream, books, magazines, environmentally friendly household products, organic skincare, organic fairly traded food and gifts all under one roof.

-Have a coffee or herb tea, and maybe some cake, browse the shop, go for a woodland walk, discover the farm trail, or just dash in and out to shop, much quicker to get round than the supermarkets!
+Have a coffee or herb tea, and maybe some lunch in the 100% organic cafe, browse the shop, go for a woodland walk, discover the farm trail, or just dash in and out to shop, much quicker to get round than the supermarkets!

 An alternative way to shop

 Enjoy a different shopping experience.
 The farmshop can be used in different ways.